-Physical abuse had the highest number of suspected cases and emotional abuse had the lowest.
-Elementary school districts had the highest total suspected case incidence rate (3.04), followed by High School districts (1.85).
-Elementary school district incidence rates were the highest across all abuse types, ranging from 33% to 50% higher than the next highest incidence rates
+Physical abuse accounted for the highest number of suspected cases and sexual abuse accounted for the lowest.
+Elementary school districts had the highest total suspected case incidence rate (3.49), followed by High School districts (3.46).
+Elementary school district incidence rates were the highest across all abuse types, ranging from 27% to 56% higher than the next highest incidence rates.

 Overall, Los Angeles County school districts showed decreases in the number of incidences per 1000 in the sexual, physical, general neglect, and emotional abuse types.
-In the sexual, physical, general neglect, and emotional abuse type, there was a decrease in the elementary and unified school districts, but there was an increase in the high school districts in all four types.
+In physical and general neglect there was a decrease at all levels.
+In the sexual abuse type there was a decrease at the high school and unified school district, but there was a slight increase at the elementary school districts.
+Emotional Abuse increased slightly at all levels.